Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 Syracuse Stats and Trends

-- So far this season Syracuse has two wins against the spread.

-- Syracuse's games this season have hit the over on one of three set point totals (33.3%).
+- Syracuse's games this year have eclipsed the over/under one time in three opportunities (33.3%).

-- Syracuse is 2-0 against the spread and 2-0 overall in games when it records more than 12.3 points.
+- When Syracuse records more than 12.3 points, it is 2-0 against the spread and 2-0 overall.

-- Syracuse is 2-1 against the spread and 2-1 overall when the team picks up more than 234.0 yards.
+- In games that Syracuse amasses more than 234.0 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Orange have turned the ball over five times this season, three more turnovers than the Flames have forced (2).